 calling- and responding- authentication-value: see 5.2.2.2;

-result: the value of this field is determined by the COSEM AP (acceptor) or the DLMS/COSEM AL (ACPM) as specified below.
+result: the value of this field is determined by the COSEM AP (acceptor) or the DLMS®/COSEM AL (ACPM) as specified below.
 It is used to determine the value of the Result parameter of the COSEM-OPEN.confirm primitive:

-if the AARQ APDU is rejected by the ACPM (i.e. the COSEM-OPEN.indication primitive is not issued by the DLMS/COSEM AL), the value “rejected (permanent)” or “rejected (transient)” is assigned by the ACPM;
+if the AARQ APDU is rejected by the ACPM (i.e. the COSEM-OPEN.indication primitive is not issued by the DLMS®/COSEM AL), the value “rejected (permanent)” or “rejected (transient)” is assigned by the ACPM;

 otherwise, the value is determined by the Result parameter of the COSEM-OPEN.response APDU;